waguinhofilhow/academic-recursive-descent-parser/README.md

 1. Clone the repository:
 git clone https://github.com/waguinhofilhow/academic-recursive-descent-parser.git

+2. Create a folder named "input" and add a file named "input.txt" in it with the code you would like to test

-2. Compile the Java files:
+3. Compile the Java files:
 cd src
 javac *.java

-3. Run the parser:
+4. Run the parser:
 java Teste

 ## Example